HenriqueOPeixoto/compiler/README.md

 In order to run programs written in LAlg-v4 language, the `run.py` script can be used.
 It's only argument is the name of the file you will want to run.
 Example:

     compiler/run.py file.txt

+## More info:

+The `docs/` folder contains information regarding the language, such as grammar, first-follow sets, parse table and a working example of LAlg-v4 code.
+A `tests/` folder is also included in the repository.
+Some tests were made purposefully incorrect to test scenarios where code was written wrong.
+Others require special options to be passed to the terminal.